 Well, I had experience with that too.

-We were coming back from uh Europe on Air Force One late at night, and I landed at Andrews and helicoptered over to the South Lawn, and I put President Flinton to bed.
+John, as we talked about last time, we were coming back from Europe on Air Force One late at night, and I landed at Andrews and helicoptered over to the South Lawn, and I put President Flint to bed.

-That's all she wanted was an apology.
+That's all she wanted, was an apology.

 She didn't want to come forward.

-She was married, had kids, and just didn't want to be part of that whole you know, Paula Jones, Monica Lewinsky, um Kathleen Willie uh explosion, and we arranged the apology on Air Force One, which he did, which was very uncontrite.
+She was married, had kids, and just didn't want to be part of that whole, you know, Paula Jones, Monica Lewinsky, Kathleen Willie explosion.

 So I had very upfront and close personal experience with that as well.

-So I mean you literally had to arrange a way to smooth this whole thing over.
+So, I mean, you literally had to arrange a way to smooth this whole thing over, which is pretty unbelievable.

 Let's just use his own words.